utdata/icj-class/html/html-class.md

 # HTML class assignment

 > This lesson has a companion video that walks through the lesson.
 Find it in Canvas under Panopto Video.
+It's called **HTML in-class lesson**.

 The goal of this assignment is to: